by: Ammar Kannawi.

-In addition to transport the stones there is a process of cutting to the big stones from the archaeological buildings inside the site to suit the modern building.
+In addition to transporting the stones, there is a process of cutting the large stones of the archaeological buildings into smaller stones that suit the modern buildings, and this process is being conducted on site.
 Image (4)

 6-Housing inside the site

-There are evidences about new housing inside the site in the western part through of being cement terraces as floors for the tents were set up in the site in the previous years by displaced persons.
-And being some facilities like baths but they are left recently and the cement floors stayed inside the site.
+There are evidences of new housing inside the site in the western part of the site.
+Cement floors for the tents were set up in the site earlier by displaced persons, and there are other facilities like baths but they have been abandoned recently.
 Image (7)

-It is located in the south of kafer oukab village and it is an archaeological smaller than the previous site.
-The village is rich in natural plant cover especially Laurel and frosty oak.
-This site was being since the Roman era and even before that, the number of residential buildings in this site is estimated by 69 buildings and engraved tombs.
-And also the grouping includes many archaeological buildings which are the most keeping from between them the church twin which are still there until now.
+It is located to the south of Kafer Oukab village and it is smaller in area than the aforementioned site.
+The village enjoys a rich flora, especially Laurel and oak.
+This site goes back to the Roman era and even before that.
+There are around 69 residential buildings in this site and several engraved tombs in the rocks.
+Among the well-preserved archaeological buildings of the site, there are two twin churches, which are still standing until now.
 Figure (4)

-In addition to many of residential homes which built with huge stones engraved well.
-There are mills, cemeteries and feeder show raising animals.
-The site is relatively rich with ornamental elements and architecture like capital of the columns and decorative linters.
-The site specializes of being local inhabitants including small rural grouping used some buildings, caves and cemeteries in raising cattle, but also it is changed some of the old caves and cemeteries to shelters for protection from possible bombing processes and this housing preserved the identity of the site and give it distinctive through keeping the old inherited in the living method and using the same economic and agricultural styles.
+In addition to many residential structures that were built with large stones, there are presses, cemeteries and troughs which indicate raising animals.
+The site is relatively rich with ornamentation and architectural elements like capitals of columns and decorated linters.
+The site is home for a small group of local inhabitants who have been using some of the archaeological buildings, caves and cemeteries in raising cattle.
+Some of the old caves and cemeteries have been used recently as shelters against bombardment.
+The current inhabitation of the site has preserved the identity of the site and it has maintained the old inherited habits of living, economy and agricultural styles.
 Image (8)

-There are few extractions in specific places of the site especially in the church where was discovered a water reservoir at the bottom of the church and some archaeological buildings.
-It witnessed illegal holes but they didn’t cause big damages in the shape and structure of the site and these extractions back to previous period since 3 years where the inhabitants of village migrated the site as a result of bombing military works in the region and with comeback the native inhabitants to their village these extractions stopped.
+There are minor violations in specific areas of the site, especially in the church where a water reservoir was discovered underneath the church in addition to few archaeological buildings.
+The excavations didn’t cause severe damage to the fromology and structure of the buildings.
+These violations date back to the previous 3 years when the inhabitants of the village abandoned the site as a result of bombing and military operations in the region.
+The violations stopped as soon as the inhabitants returned to the site.
 Image (9)

 2- The modern building